aurelia/aurelia/docs/user-docs/router-lite/router-hooks.md

 ```

 The log entries are then enumerated on the view.
-One such example log entries can be as follows.
+The following is one such example of log entries.

 ```log
 2023-01-29T20:03:23.885Z [DBG hook1] canLoad ''